 In the forest can be found also purple crab (Gecarcoide lalandii) but it is more rare.
-Close to the seepages of springs in the forests can be found also purple crabs (Gecarcoide lalandii) – Christmas Island is the only place in the world where these crabs are blue.
-Other crabs in forests are little nipper (Geograpsus grayi), yellow nipper (Geograpsus crinipes), the rare white-stripe crab (Labaunium rotundatum).
+Close to the seepages of springs in the forest can be found also purple crabs (Gecarcoide lalandii) – Christmas Island is the only place in the world where these crabs are blue.
+Other crabs in forest are little nipper (Geograpsus grayi), yellow nipper (Geograpsus crinipes), the rare white-stripe crab (Labaunium rotundatum).

 On the island grow 135 native plant species.
 At least 18 are not found anywhere else in the world: